brevzin/cpp_proposals/2996_reflection/reflection.md

 There are quite a few traits in [meta]{.sref} - but it should be easy enough to specify all of them.
 So we're doing it.

+Now, one thing that came up is that the straightforward thing we want to do is to simply add a `std::meta::meow` for every trait `std::meow` and word it appropriately.
+That's what the current wording in this revision does.
+However, we've run into a conflict.
+The standard library type traits are all *type* traits - they only accept types.
+As such, their names are simply things like `std::is_pointer`, `std::is_const`, `std::is_lvalue_reference`, and so forth.
+Renaming it to `std::is_pointer_type`, for instance, would be a waste of characters since there's nothing else the argument could be save for a type.
+But this is no longer the case.
+Consider `std::meta::is_function(e)`, which is currently actually specified twice in our wording having two different meanings:

+1. A consteval function equivalent of the type trait `std::is_function<T>`, such that `std::meta::is_function(e)` mandates that `e` reflect a type and checks if that type is a function type.
+  This is the same category of type trait as the ones mentioned above.
+2. A new kind of reflection query `std::meta::is_function(e)` which asks if `e` is the reflection of a function (as opposed to a type or a namespace or a template, etc.).
+  This is the same category of query as `std::meta::is_template` or `std::meta::is_concept` or `std::meta::is_namespace`.

+Both of these are useful, yet they mean different things entirely - the first is ill-formed when passed a reflection of a function (as opposed to a function type), and the second would simply answer `false` for the reflection of _any_ type (function type or otherwise).
+So what do we do?

+Probably the most straightforward choice would be to suffix all of the type traits with `_type`.
+That is: `std::is_pointer<T>` because `std::meta::is_pointer_type(^T)`, `std::is_arithmetic<T>` becomes `std::meta::is_arithmetic_type(^T)`, and so forth.
+The advantage of this approach is that it very likely just works, also opening the door to making a more general `std::meta::is_const(e)` that checks not just if `e` is a `const`-qualified type but also if it's a `const`-qualified object or a `const`-qualified member, etc.
+The disadvantage is that the suffixed names would not be familiar - we're much more familiar with the name `is_copy_constructible` than we would be with `is_copy_constructible_type`.

+This needs more thought, but we do have to decide something.

 # Proposed Wording